cestabrooks/Shopify-Image-Repository/README.md

 This project is a simple image repository that allows users to upload, download, and delete images.
 Every user must create an account with a username and password.
 Once they are logged in, they can interact with photos in their personal private libaray or the global public libary (which everyone can access).

 ## Setup
+Create a folder such as `Image Repository` somewhere on your computer and run the `main.py` file from it.
+The file will create a series of folders to store all of the images.
+Thus, it is important to place the Python file inside of a top-level folder where it is free to run and create its own directories.

 When the `main.py` file is run, it will attempt to automatically install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).

 If errors are encoutered, you can attempt to manually install the required [Pillow](https://python-pillow.org/) library using the following command.